dirkhe/ioBroker.influxdb/README.md

 ```
 Two queries:
 **NOTE:** By default, you cannot execute 2 queries at once via Flux-language, as there is no delimiter available.
 This adapter emulates this behaviour by defining `;` as delimiter, so you can still run two queries in one statement.

+### Influx 3.x
+The adapter use internally InfluxQL, so you can use the examples from 1.x

 ```javascript
 sendTo('influxdb.0', 'query', 'from(bucket: "iobroker") |> range(start: -3h); from(bucket: "iobroker") |> range(start: -1h)" LIMIT 100', function (result) {